 Semi-Formal, a short or long evening dress for ladies is required.
 The men wear a tuxedo.

 Evening, women wear a one-color ladies’ suit or a short or long evening/cocktail dress.
 Men wear a dark suit with a tie.

 Cocktail wear, women wear a short cocktail dress and men a dark suit.
 Here one must be vigilant in terms of where the party is located; there is a difference between out of town and the workplace.

-Business casual, here we talk about smart clothes for daytime.
-This is mostly a suit for the ladies, pants or a smart dress with tights.
+Business casual, here we talk about smart clothes for the daytime.
+This is mostly a suit for the ladies, pants, or a smart dress with tights.
 For men a suit, preferably dark blue or gray, with a shirt, tie, dark socks, and black shoes.

 ~published in Victuals Magazine: Second Edition; written by Chantal Rijker~